celinawong21/WF-ML-Model/README.md

 </table>

-There are two main plots: feature importance and effect importance.
-Feature importance refers to the relative importance of each feature in the model based on how frequently it is used to split the data across all trees in the ensemble.
-This plot only shows the aggregate effect of each top 10 features.
-As you can see from the plot, % change in UPB and HPI index take a critical role in the model’s decision-making process, followed by Estimated Loan-to-Value (ELTV) and UNRATE, which refers to the unemployment rate.

-Effect importance refers to the impact of each feature on individual predictions made by the model.
-It measures how much each feature contributes to the final prediction for a specific data point.
-It can be observed that % Change in UPB and Estimated Loan-to-Value (ELTV) are dominant features, followed by index_sa and Credit Score.

-The consistent prominence of % Change in UPB and Estimated Loan-to-Value (ELTV) across both feature importance and effect importance analyses underscores their critical roles in the model.
-These insights can guide further investigations into the underlying mechanisms driving these features' influence on predictions, aiding in model refinement and decision-making processes.

 ### Interaction Effect: Four interaction effects with the highest percentages
 The interaction plots show how the interaction between two features affect the probability of default.
 The top 3 interactions were selected based on the highest percentage values.